gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Then, the Group Manager replies to the joining node, providing the updated security parameters and keying meterial necessary to participate in the group communication.
 This success Joining Response is formatted as defined in Section 4.1.2.1 of {{I-D.ietf-ace-key-groupcomm}}, with the following additions:

-* The 'gkty' parameter identifies a key of type "Group_OSCORE_Security_Context object", defined in {{ssec-iana-groupcomm-key-registry}} of this specification.
+* The 'gkty' parameter identifies a key of type "Group_OSCORE_Input_Material object", defined in {{ssec-iana-groupcomm-key-registry}} of this specification.

 * The 'key' parameter includes what the joining node needs in order to set up the OSCORE Security Context as per Section 2 of {{I-D.ietf-core-oscore-groupcomm}}.
-This parameter has as value a Group_OSCORE_Security_Context object, which is defined in this specification and extends the OSCORE_Security_Context object encoded in CBOR as defined in Section 3.2.1 of {{I-D.ietf-ace-oscore-profile}}.
+This parameter has as value a Group_OSCORE_Input_Material object, which is defined in this specification and extends the OSCORE_Input_Material object encoded in CBOR as defined in Section 3.2.1 of {{I-D.ietf-ace-oscore-profile}}.
 In particular, it contains the additional parameters 'cs_alg', 'cs_params', 'cs_key_params' and 'cs_key_enc' defined in {{ssec-iana-security-context-parameter-registry}} of this specification.
 More specifically, the 'key' parameter is composed as follows.

-   * The 'ms' parameter MUST be present and includes the OSCORE Master Secret value.
+   * The 'ms' parameter MUST be present and includes the OSCORE Master Secret value used in the OSCORE group.

    * The 'clientId' parameter, if present, has as value the OSCORE Sender ID assigned to the joining node by the Group Manager, as described above.
 This parameter is not present if the node joins the group exclusively with the role of monitor, according to what specified in the Access Token (see {{ssec-auth-resp}}).
 In any other case, this parameter MUST be present.

-      Note that this parameter and its value have no relation with the CoAP role that the joining node is going to take in the group.
-That is, it is not indicative of whether the joining node is going to act (also) as CoAP client once in the group.
+      Note that this parameter and its value have no relation with the CoAP role that the joining node is going to take in the OSCORE group.
+That is, it is not indicative of whether the joining node is going to act (also) as CoAP client once in the OSCORE group.

-   * The 'hkdf' parameter, if present, has as value the KDF algorithm used in the group.
+   * The 'hkdf' parameter, if present, has as value the KDF algorithm used in the OSCORE group.

-   * The 'alg' parameter, if present, has as value the AEAD algorithm used in the group.
+   * The 'alg' parameter, if present, has as value the AEAD algorithm used in the OSCORE group.

-   * The 'salt' parameter, if present, has as value the OSCORE Master Salt.
+   * The 'salt' parameter, if present, has as value the OSCORE Master Salt used in the OSCORE group.

    * The 'contextId' parameter MUST be present and has as value the Group Identifier (Gid), i.e. the OSCORE ID Context of the OSCORE group.

-   * The 'cs_alg' parameter MUST be present and specifies the algorithm used to countersign messages in the group.
+   * The 'cs_alg' parameter MUST be present and specifies the algorithm used to countersign messages in the OSCORE group.
 This parameter takes values from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.

    * The 'cs_params' parameter MAY be present and specifies the parameters for the counter signature algorithm.
 This parameter is a CBOR array, which includes the following two elements: